 How Much Sleep Do Seniors Need?

-The average senior needs seven to nine hours of sleep each night in order to feel well-rested and alert the next day.
+The average senior needs at least seven hours of sleep Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
+View Source each night in order to feel well-rested and alert the next day.
 Sleep disorders like insomnia can greatly interfere with your sleep schedule.
 If you experience sleep difficulties, try one of the following to ensure you get enough rest and feel refreshed in the morning:

 - Impose strict bedtimes and waking times, and stick to them – even on the weekends or when you’re traveling.